L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 ---
 I think there are several more things to do:

-- General debugging and prettifying
+- General debugging
 - Adding picture generation
 - Adding option for mutating chapters in line with the general description
 - Trying the same on Llama-based LLMs (maybe they are more creative?)
-- Can we actually induce LLMs to hallucinate more?
+- Is it possible to induce LLMs to hallucinate more?
 It could help.
-- How would this work on other types of texts?
-Can it make them more engaging?
-In theory ALL texts could be rewritten according to users preferences.